papa-id/newbot/README.md

 ## License

-This project is open-sourced under the MIT License â€” free to use for learning, development, and testnet experimentation.
+This project is open-sourced under the MIT License free to use for learning, development, and testnet experimentation.